House Bill No. 238

 any such the loan or aggregate of loans to any one director or committee member which exceeds $2,500 that exceeds

-to directors and committee members may not exceed an aggregate of 20% of unimpaired capital of the credit union.
+committee members may not exceed an aggregate of 20% of unimpaired capital of the credit union.

 (2) A credit union may permit directors, employees, loan officers, the credit manager, and members of its supervisory and